Meet the MRN Staff

 Tony Lucio grew up in a Chicago donut hole surrounded by tracks feeding one of the nation’s busiest railroad terminals: the Belt Railway Company’s Clearing Yard, where almost anything and everything from everyone might be seen.
 When the G.I.
 Joe set loco from his Christmas train set expired in smoke just a few months into service, a deep fascination for mechanics was fostered.
 Several years passed before his visited a well stocked hobby shop to begin his “serious” entry into the model railroading hobby.

-The Saint Canard Midland is his HO scale proto-freelance layout, set in the 1975-1985 era and heavily influenced by Chessie System and Rock Island operations of the time.
+The Saint Canard Midland is his HO-scale proto-freelance layout, set in the 1975-1985 era and heavily influenced by Chessie System and Rock Island operations of the time.
 He’s restored three Penn Line Reading Crusaders (though he has never owned one), and created graphics and decals for projects displayed around the world.
 Despite numerous award-winning models, his philosophy remains firmly rooted in the tagline “Model Railroading is Fun” – so he doesn’t always take the hobby too seriously.

 Tony’s hobby credits include efforts published in Model Railroader, Railroad Model Craftsman, Scale Rails, New York Central System Historical Society’s Central Headlight, and various online resources.
 He edited the NMRA MCR Division 10 newsletter for a few years, and ran a website documenting TYCO history and repair for several more.
 Tony Lucio joined Model Railroad News as a reviewer in 2011, and became a contributing editor in 2018.
+Tony serves serves as co-editor of HO Collector.

 An advocate of public service, Tony built an information technology career supporting education, healthcare, and court of justice pursuits.
 In addition to all facets of model trains, he is endlessly distracted by repairing and restoring vintage electronics, cars, clocks, furniture, and pinball machines.
 He also enjoys hiking and biking, history, abandoned places, and graphic design.
 He currently lives in Frankfort, Ky., with his wife and two daughters.